-- The nebula was continuously cooling due to loss of heat from its outer surface through the process of radiation and thus it was continuously reducing in size due to contraction on cooling.
+- The nebula was continuously cooling due to loss of heat from its outer surface through the process of radiation and thus it was continuously reduced in size due to contraction on cooling.

 According to Laplace

-- Since, Nebula was continuously reducing in size due to gradual loss of heat from the outer surface of the nebula through radiation.
+- Since, Nebula was continuously reduced in size due to gradual loss of heat from the outer surface of the nebula through radiation.

 - Thus, Reduction in the size and volume of the nebula increased the circular velocity (rotatory motion) of the nebula.

-- Due to the increase in velocity, nebula started spinning at very fast speed and consequently the centrifugal force become so great that it exceeded the centripetal force.
+- Due to the increase in velocity, nebula started spinning at very fast speed and consequently the centrifugal force becomes so great that it exceeded the centripetal force.

-- And, Thus the outer ring was separated from the remaining part of nebula.
+- And, Thus the outer ring was separated from the remaining part of the nebula.